Four things you may be overlooking in a vision plan

 Employers should also consider that access to eye care can also reduce long-term healthcare costs.
 Optometrists can identity signs of many health problems ranging from cardiovascular disease and hypertension to diabetes, leukemia and brain tumors.
 Identifying these health issues earlier can reduce the costs and insurance implications of treating such illnesses.

 A study by Human Capital Management Services found employees who sought care after earlier detection of diabetes by a VSP network doctor were 27 percent less likely to go to the ER, and also used fewer medications.

 Consider VSP vision insurance for your company

-Employees can use VSP® Vision Care at more than 84,000 access points nationwide.
+Employees can use VSP® Vision Care at up to 95,000 access points nationwide.
 Typical VSP members see an annual savings of more than $360 in after plan costs.
 VSP also offers year-round enrollment with big savings on eye exams, designer frames, top-quality lenses and optimal lens enhancements.

 Every employee is different.
 With VSP® EasyOptions, employers can give their employees and families the broad coverage to meet their specific needs at a fixed and manageable cost.
 Employees simply visit their eye doctor and after their exam they choose the upgrade that works best for them.
 The VSP ProTec Safety® Plan also meets the needs of industrial workers with safety frames and impact-resistant prescription lenses.